petrunov/cars-be/README.md

 # Introduction

 - Only logged in users can create cars
-- Only the car created is allowed to edit it
+- Only the user that created the car is allowed to edit it
 - Proper validation and error messages

 - JWT Secet and .env credentials are exposed as this app is just for demo purposes.